-When a family has been selected from the waiting list, the CCHA must notify the family.
+When a family has been selected from the waiting list, the CCHA must notify the family [24 CFR 982.554(a)].

-The CCHA will notify the family by first class mail when it is selected from the waiting list.
+CCHA will notify the family by first class mail and email when it is selected from the waiting list.
 The notice will inform the family of the following: